-Note: You need an OS X Server computer to use Profile Manager.
+Note: You need a Mac with an OS X Server installed to use the Profile Manager.

 To create a configuration profile using Profile Manager:

 - 1 Log into your OS X Server. - 2 Open Services and find "Profile Manager" in the service list. - 3 Click the On button to start the service. - 4 In a Web browser, enter the URL for Profile Manager (e.g. http://my_server.com/profilemanager/). - 5 Log into Profile Manager using an administrator account. - 6 In the Library, select the profile and click the Edit button to edit it.
 For a complete information about individual profile settings, see the documentation that comes with Profile Manager.